Nigeria to push back on U.S. rejection of WTO candidate

 Next steps are uncertain, but a WTO spokesman said there was likely to be “frenzied activity” before a Nov.
 9 meeting, less than a week after the U.S. presidential election, to secure the required consensus from all 164 member states for Okonjo-Iweala.

-Reporting by Paul Carsten in Abuja and Joe Bavier in Johannesburg; Editing by Tomasz Janowski
+Reporting by Paul Carsten in Abuja, Joe Bavier in Johannesburg and Emma Farge in Geneva; Editing by Tomasz Janowski

 Our Standards: The Thomson Reuters Trust Principles.